greedoftheendless/Hyprland-files/README.md

 [Void ninja's repo](https://gitlab.com/saibhargav/arch-hypr-1)

 [JaKooLit's dots](https://github.com/JaKooLit/Hyprland-Dots)

+And a lot of others...(Too many to mention but I never forget them)

 **Things that remain**

 **Bash Script to install this stuff onto user device.**
+|
 **Make pywal more better and responsive(automated)**
+|
 **Make some widgets that can be used in homescreen(if needed)**

 🌀 Stay hungry, stay foolish.
 Keep customizing